TV glass experts came face to face with Dudley’s leader to urge her to back their call for a world class museum.

 “What we want is the best cost-effective way of presenting and expanding the collection - and we came away with the impression that is actually what they want too.”

-The outspoken presenter and glass collector told cllr Millward many glass associations and societies across the country would be willing to work together to help to drum up cash and bring the project to fruition.
+The outspoken presenter and glass collector told cllr Millward many glass associations and societies across the country would be willing to work together to help to drum up cash and bring the

 He added: “Nobody’s going to be able to raise the money in five minutes, but in the glass community there are verbal pledges of contributions up to £1m to help fund something important.”